objarni/DogFight2025/README.txt

 DogFight casual 2 player game
 -----------------------------

-A small 2 player game written in Zig.
+A small two-player 2D game written in Zig.
 Using Raylib for rendering and input handling.

 Requirements
 ------------

-Zig 0.14.1
+Zig 0.15.1

 Build and run